mjhm/lodash-match-pattern/README.md

   ...
 }`);

-// extra fancy match with filterPattern transform.
+// extra fancy match with filterPattern transform
 // This checks that "Gale" has two friends between the ages of 20 and 30
 // and that one of them is named "Breeze". var extraFancyResult = matchPattern(fancyValue, `{